drakkan/sftpgo/docs/eventmanager.md

 - `Transfer quota reset`.
 The transfer quota values will be reset to `0`.
 - `Data retention check`.
 You can define per-folder retention policies.
 - `Metadata check`.
 A metadata check requires a metadata plugin such as [this one](https://github.com/sftpgo/sftpgo-plugin-metadata) and removes the metadata associated to missing items (for example objects deleted outside SFTPGo).
 A metadata check does nothing is no metadata plugin is installed or external metadata are not supported for a filesystem.
+- `Password expiration check`.
+You can send an email notification to users whose password is about to expire.
 - `Filesystem`.
 For these actions, the required permissions are automatically granted.
 This is the same as executing the actions from an SFTP client and the same restrictions applies.
 Supported actions:
   - `Rename`.
 You can rename one or more files or directories.
   - `Delete`.
 You can delete one or more files and directories.